moccalotto/stringy/README.md

 ## Documentation

 The `Stringy` object is immutable.
-This means that all operations that return a `Stringy` instance will return a *new* instnace and not a modified version of the current instance.
-This means that you will not have to `clone` the object if you need to do two different, branching operations on a given string.
+This means that all operations that return a *new* `Stringy` instance This means that you will not have to `clone` the object if you need to do two different, branching operations on a given string.

-On the other hand, it is quite likely that you cannot identity-compare two stringy objects because they are very short-lived.
+On the other hand, it is quite likely that you cannot identity-compare two stringy objects because they are often very short-lived.
 In cases where you need to check if two stringy objects contain the same string, we suggest using the `is()` method.
 See the example below:

 ```php